FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

   b.
 The application asks for personal information such as the email and password.
   c.
 Reaches Home Page.

-> **Alternative Flows and Exceptions**: The user types his personal information -> the application doesn't recognize the email/password -> the application emits error message.
+**Alternative Flows and Exceptions**:
+  a.
+The user types his personal information.
+  b.
+The application doesn't recognize the email/password.
+  c.
+The application emits error message.

-- **Enter Chatroom**
++ **Enter Chatroom**

-> **Actor**: Attendee
+**Actor**: Attendee
-> **Description**: The attendee is directed to a chatroom.
+**Description**: The attendee is directed to a chatroom.
-> **Preconditions and Postconditions**: In order to enter a chatroom, the attendee must choose on of the points in the map.
+**Preconditions and Postconditions**: In order to enter a chatroom, the attendee must choose on of the points in the map.
 A pop-up message containing the chat's main information will appear - the user can then choose whether he wants to join the chat or continue on the home page.
 Once he joins a chatroom, he'll be able to text the other chatroom participants and leave the chatroom whenever he wants.

-> **Normal Flow**:
+**Normal Flow**:
   a.
 The attendee has chosen the discussion topic he wants to join.
   b.
 A pop up box appears, displaying the chat's information.
   c.
 The attendee decides to join in and is directed to the chosen chatroom.